codecell/uncle-geo/README.md

     - signout of their account

 ## Technologies
-The application was developed with [VueJs](http://vuejs.org/), and backend services, database and hosting services are all provided by google firebase services[Firebase](https://firebase.google.com/).
+The application was developed with [VueJs](http://vuejs.org/), while backend services, database management(NoSql) and hosting services are all provided by google firebase services [Firebase](https://firebase.google.com/).